wmhilton-stoplight/platform-docs/docs/1.-workspaces/d.inviting-your-team.md

 - Verify design on Studio in collaboration with the architect against the API goals
 - Use inbuilt mocking to get quick feedback on their API designs from internal stakeholders and API consumers
 - Create and verify documentation in collaboration with technical writers
-- Provide consistent developer experience in line with industry expectations using Hubs.
+- Provide consistent developer experience in line with industry expectations using workspaces.
 - Publish and evangelize API documentation internally and externally
 - Create sample implementations while developing using mocking.